Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/Documentation/1 - Foundations/3 - FUSION/README.md

 ## Error Handling

 If an error occurs during at any step,
-FUSION will skip over the step and procede as if nothing happened.
+FUSION will skip over the step and proceed as if nothing happened.